 Ed is the owner of Copeland Funeral Service and Beaufort Memorial Gardens.
 He is an active member of White Bluff United Methodist Church in Savannah where he serves as Vice Chairperson of Church Council and is a member of the Endowment Committee.
 Ed is a graduate of the University of South Carolina and Gupton-Jones College of Mortuary Science.
 He earned the lifetime designation and maintains annual certification as a Certified Funeral Service Practitioner through the Academy of Professional Funeral Service Practice.
 Ed is a board certified funeral director and embalmer in South Carolina, Georgia and North Carolina.
 Ed was General Manager of Sipple Mortuary in Savannah for eight years prior to starting Gamble Funeral Service.
 He purchased Copeland Funeral Home from his longtime friend, Curt Copeland, in January, 2008.
-Ed has a daughter and son-in-law, Elizabeth and Sean Briley.
-He is known as “G” to his four grandchildren, Donnie, Hope, Aidan and Rowan, and his two great-grandsons, Bentley and Ashton.
+Ed is a longtime volunteer with the Clarendon County Fire Department.
+He has a daughter and son-in-law, Elizabeth and Sean Briley.
+Ed is known as “G” to his four grandchildren, Donnie, Hope, Aidan and Rowan, and his two great-grandsons, Bentley and Ashton.

 Curt was a 1963 graduate of Greer High School in Greer, South Carolina, and a 1966 graduate of the Cincinnati College of Mortuary Science in Cincinnati, Ohio.
 He served in the United States Army from 1966 to 1968, attaining the rank of staff sergeant.
 In 1968 he married Judy Reames of Beaufort, and together they moved back to Beaufort in 1969.
 He partnered with John Morrall in 1969 and was a funeral director for Morrall-Copeland Funeral Home.
 In 1972 he founded Copeland Funeral Home.
 He was elected Coroner of Beaufort County in 1980 and would serve in that capacity until his retirement in 2008.
 Additionally, he served as Commodore of the 1975 Water Festival, first president of Sea Island Rotary, Chairman of the Board of the United Way of the Lowcountry, Chairman of the Beaufort County School Board, Deacon of the Baptist Church of Beaufort, and served in various other civic and religious roles in the community.
 He was a loving husband, father and grandfather and an avid rose gardener.
 He was a friend to all in Beaufort.